evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ---
 title: BYD Han
 linktitle: "Han"
 description: "BYD Han is an all-electric sedan with a WLTP range of up to 521 km (324 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true